Digging myself out..

 It comes in spurts, and I now recognize it, depression.
 Lord, this is such a negative word.
 Let me be clear on this, I am not a depressed person.
 Positivity is part of my nature and I make that conscious choice every day.
 And so this sadness and these tears, that burst forth uninvited and at the most awkward moments even, surprises and scares me too.
 The fact that I didn’t recognize the signs troubles me even more.

 Since it happened, a mini breakdown of sorts, I am loath to talk about it.
 I need to keep up a façade of normalcy because when tears threaten it’s hard for me to keep control.
 I may not be able to stop them.
 My dilemma now is how to heal myself.
-I want to run away and not come back, and so it is I’m going south, virus be dammed.
-I have decided that the world is not going to right itself anytime soon and my place down there is a liability and I need to sell it.
+I want to run away and not come back, and so it is I’m flying south, virus be dammed.
+I have decided that the world is not going to right itself anytime soon and my place down in the states is a liability and I need to sell it.

-That there is no snow there and I can be outside will make my decision that much easier, I’m not gonna lie.
+That there is no snow there and I can be outside has made my decision that much easier, I’m not gonna lie.
 Being cooped up inside, staying covid safe has taken a toll on me.
 I watched the inauguration yesterday and it gave me hope.
 Yes, I cried but who wouldn’t.
-They finally will be getting a president with heart, compassion, and decency, one that wants to bring the country together again.
-Maybe Biden can get this virus under control, finally, they will have a plan in place.
+Finally, they will be getting a president with heart, compassion, and decency, one that wants to bring the country together again.
+Maybe Biden can get this virus under control, they will at least put a plan in place.
 Watching everything unfold yesterday on TV did me good, I’m not so sad today.

 A few dear friends have reached out to me and I appreciate them a lot.
 I just want to say here that this sadness inside of me doesn’t want to ‘talk’.
 It’s hard for me to articulate what is wrong when I don’t even know myself.
 I don’t think medicating myself will help, nor do I feel like wallowing or talking about it.
 So what is the answer I wonder?
 Dying does not scare me, but to be truthful an accident 10 years ago is responsible for me not fearing death.
 “I certainly don’t have a death wish and have no plans to die anytime soon.
 BUT if death does claim me I want to be clear about one thing, I am living my life each day and have no regrets.”